mdconaway/fastapi-cruddy-framework/README.md

 # controller/router.
 Pass in your class definition and it will be instantiated at the appropriate
 # time!
 See "CruddyController" example below!
 controller_extension: CruddyController = None,
+# 'custom_sql_identity_function' is an insertion point where you can pass in a lambda function or
+# other SYNCHRONOUS callable that will return some sqlalchemy query segment that determines the identity
+# of the resource in question.
+This is used for any CRUD actions that need to determine the identity
+# of a single record.
+Your lambda function / callable will be passed the {id} param from the controller.
+# You can use this to enable things like composite keys, and use {id} to capture <part a>.<part b>.
+custom_sql_identity_function: Callable[..., Any] | None = None,
+# 'custom_link_identity' is similar to custom_sql_identity_function, but is used specifically for building
+# the {id} segment of a 'link' value in the response JSON.
+The custom_link_identity function you pass in
+# will receive a record's value dictionary, which you can use to build a custom link {id} segment if needed.
+# You can use this to enable things like composite keys, and format {id} as <record value a>.<record value b>.
+custom_link_identity: Callable[..., str] | None = None,
 # The following REPOSITORY lifecycle hooks can each recieve an async function which will be invoked
 # before or after the target lifecycle event.
 Generally, whatever values are passed to the lifecycle
 # hook are alterable WITHIN the hook so that userspace code can alter the behavior of the lifecycle